rafael-santiago/cherry/doc/README.md

 Similar to the ``actions`` the ``images`` are labels which the user can choose inside a combo when sending messages.
 This message when formatted will include an well-known image.
 Usually an image should be tematic.
 Well, things like smiles, emojis, etc.

-The images are configurated using two sections.
+The images are configured using two sections.
 The first one defines the identifiers and their labels.

 ```
         cherry.aliens-on-earth.images (